code-azeemahmad/Data-Structures-and-Algorithms/Object Oriented Programming/OOP.md

 # Encapsulation
 - is wrapping up of data and member functions in a single unit called class
 - hiding sensitive information using private

+## Constructor
+    Special method invoked automatically at time of object creation.
+Used for Initialisation.
+• Same name as class
+• Constructor doesn't have a return type
+• Only called once (automatically), at object creation
+• Memory allocation happens when constructor is called